Water usage and consumption

 |131 litres / person / day||145 litres / person / day|

 |3.26 litres / person / day||3.34 litres / person / day|

 Volume of water used per person - The average volume of water used by a person per day.
 This is also referred to as per capita consumption (PCC).

-In 2018-19 the PCC was 147 l/p/day, 15 l/p/day higher than the target of 132 l/p/day.
-We attribute this to an extended period of hot and dry weather in summer 2018 and a lower number of water meter installations than forecast.
 Due to the impact of external factors it is difficult to forecast or manage the delivery of this measure, other than to reflect the actual performance each year.

 Volume of water saved by water efficiency promotion - We are committed to helping customers reduce their water use as part of our efforts to operate a sustainable water supply and waste water business.

-The savings delivered cumulatively to 2018-19 have exceeded our performance commitment target.
-We are currently reporting cumulative savings of 3.06l/p/d against a target of 2.59l/p/d.
-If we miss the target in any given year, we will refund customers £1.89m for each l/p/day.
+Our performance commitment for 2015-2020 required us to achieve a saving of 3.26 l/p/d by 2020.
+If we miss the target in any given year, we will refund customers £1.89m for each l/h/day.

 The savings delivered cumulatively to 2019-20 exceeded our performance commitment, so we have met this target and saw us reach a final saving of 3.34l/p/d.